-The financial position for 2022/23, including the actuarial gain on the pension scheme balance has resulted in a total comprehensive gain for the year of £216k (2022: £24m).

-The College has an existing fixed loan facility of 25 years to 2029, the current balance is £1.364m.
-The College has received £12k of government grants which have not yet been recognised as income and are being held as a liability on the balance sheet.
-At the balance sheet date the College held net current assets of £718k and total net assets of £39m.
+The financial position for 2023/24, including the pension scheme remeasurement adjustment and the pension actuarial gain has resulted in a total comprehensive gain for the year of £848k (2023: £216k).
+The College has an existing fixed loan facility of 25 years to 2029, the current balance is £1.136m.
+The College has received £23k of government grants which have not yet been recognised as income and are being held as a liability on the balance sheet.
+At the balance sheet date, the College held net current assets of £1,651k and total net assets of £40m.